Guinea votes in long-delayed parliamentary election

 In a country where the president holds real power, the legislative election is seen as a rehearsal for the 2015 presidential election when incumbent President Alpha Conde’s five-year mandate ends.

-“There will be no threat of destabilization, everything will go well.
-The government will take its responsibility and make sure of that and the country will be calm,” Conde said after voting in Conakry on Saturday.
-“I hope the vote of the Guinean people will be respected.”

-Saturday’s vote pits a coalition backing Conde’s RPG party against an opposition alliance centered around Cello Dalein Diallo, leader of the UFDG party, who Conde defeated in the 2010 presidential run-off.
+Saturday’s vote pits a coalition backing Conde’s RPG party against an opposition alliance centred around Cello Dalein Diallo, leader of the UFDG party, who Conde defeated in the 2010 presidential run-off.

 Several hundred people had gathered at polling stations in the capital Conakry as they opened by 0730 GMT.